- Installing and updating

 You can include any image you have hosted online in your documentation.
 Use the Markdown image syntax as follows:

-You can use the Postman Markdown collection to see some Markdown styling inside Postman and rendered in the web documentation.
+You can use the Postman Markdown collection to see how Markdown is rendered in documentation and the Postman app.

 You can also see examples of documentation published using Postman collections by browsing the templates.
 Click New, select the Templates tab, choose a template, and click View Documentation.